bruhmoment3124/ALLEN-CPU/README.md

 | **3 0 STR** | **68** |
 | **HALT** | **9** |

-Load these values into memory:
+Load these values into data memory (starting at 0):

 | 0 | 1 | X | 1 |

-X is the number of iterations; I recommend 6 to get the 2 highest Fibonacci numbers.
+X is the number of iterations; I recommend 6 to get the two largest 8-bit Fibonacci numbers.
 ## Example 2